This is the multi-page printable view of this section. Click here to print.

 QueryOpensearch Stage

-Stage executes a search template using certain fields from a Document as your parameters and adding OpenSearch’s response to the Document.
+The QueryOpensearch Stage executes a search template using certain fields from a Document as your parameters and adding OpenSearch’s response to the Document.

-, the template you want to execute, in your Config.
+You’ll specify either templateName, the name of a search template you’ve saved, or searchTemplate, the template you want to execute, in your Config.

 You’ll also need to specify the names of parameters in your search template.
 These will need to match the names of fields on your Documents.

-If your names don’t match, you can use the RenameFields
+If your names don’t match, you can use the RenameFields Stage first.

 In particular, you have to specify which parameters are required and which are optional.
-If a required name in requiredParamNames
+If a required name in requiredParamNames is

 missing from a Document, an Exception will be thrown, and the template will not be executed.
 If an optional name in optionalParamNames